Kris Bryant Player Props: Rockies vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.63 team ERA ranks second among all MLB pitching staffs.
+- The Astros' 3.60 team ERA ranks second among all league pitching staffs.

-- Astros pitchers combine to give up 94 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to rank 14th in baseball in home runs given up (95 total, 1.1 per game).

-- Bielak gets the start for the Astros, his ninth of the season.
-He is 3-4 with a 4.37 ERA and 37 strikeouts in 47 1/3 innings pitched.

-- The right-hander last appeared on Saturday, June 17 against the Cincinnati Reds, when he went 4 2/3 innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Thursday against the St. Louis Cardinals, the right-hander threw seven scoreless innings while surrendering four hits.

-- In nine games this season, the 27-year-old has amassed an ERA of 4.37, with 7 strikeouts per nine innings.
-Opponents are batting .300 against him.
+- In 10 games this season, the 28-year-old has put up a 3.13 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .236 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.